aunnnn/AppStoreiOS11InteractiveTransition/README.md

 You can also check out my previous approach [here](https://github.com/aunnnn/AppStoreiOS11InteractiveTransition_old).
 This one is a total rewrite and has better effect/performance/code.

 ## Overview
 All is done with native APIs (`UIViewControllerAnimatedTransitioning`, etc.), no external libraries.
-This is **not** a library to install or use, it's an experiementation/demo project to show how such App Store presentation might work.
+This is **NOT a library** to install or ready to use, it's an experiementation/demo project to show how such App Store presentation might work.

 Interesting transitioning stuffs here:
 - `PresentCardAnimator`: Animation code for presentation,